sergeyzoloto/auth-passport-practice/README.md

 # finance-tracker

-Using React, MySQL, Express.js and Node.js
+Using React, MongoDB, Express.js and Node.js